davioliveira-dev/instagram-clone/README.md

   <img src="./media/example2.png">
 </h3>

-<b style="font-size:20px;">Showing the feature to create a post and like it, in real time.
+<b style="font-size:20px;">Showing the feature to create a post and like it, in real time.</b>
 <h3 align="center">
   <img src="./media/example1.gif">
 </h3>

-<b style="font-size:20px;">Showing the feature of giving likes in real time with the changes saved in the database.
+<b style="font-size:20px;">Showing the feature of giving likes in real time with the changes saved in the database.</b>
 <h3 align="center">
   <img src="./media/example2.gif">
 </h3>

-<b style="font-size:20px;">Showing the feature of creating a post and liking it in real time, with two users at the same time!
+<b style="font-size:20px;">Showing the feature of creating a post and liking it in real time, with two users at the same time! </b>
 <h3 align="center">
   <img src="./media/example3.gif" width="auto" height="auto">
 </h3>

 ---

-##:notebook: About the project:
+## :notebook: About the project:

 A simple Instagram clone, with the features of like, create a new post, and list all posts!
 All in real-time, using WebSockets.

 ---

-##:book: What i learned ?
+## :book: What i learned ?
 1. The concept of API.
 2. MVC architecture.
 3. WebSockets.